Voice and Swallowing Center Menu

 At the Voice & Swallowing Center, our goal is to help patients regain control of their vocal, swallowing and breathing abilities.
 Our physicians employ leading therapies for effective diagnosis and treatment, many of which can be administered at our center on an outpatient basis.

-Request an appointment with an ENT Institute specialist at UH Case Medical Center
+Request an appointment with an ENT Institute specialist at UH Cleveland Medical Center

 or use our Online Request Form